 “The greatest benefit citizen science provides is a stronger relationship between scientists and society through research, education, and engagement,” Hesley told us.
 “There is growing evidence that projects like Rescue a Reef can achieve participant gains in scientific literacy, improve attitudes toward science and the environment, and increase public awareness and activity in both local and state policy and decision making.”

 Citizen scientists concerned about their environments can learn from the Rescue a Reef program.
 Partnering with an ecologically based citizen science project is a great way to learn about the local ecosystem, contribute to ongoing research, and most importantly, make a substantial difference.

-All images are by the Rescue a Reef program, via Dalton Hesley.
+All images are courtesy of the Rescue a Reef aquaculture program, provided by Dalton Hesley.

 Dalton Hesley, University of Miami Rosenstiel School, in conversation with the author, May 2017.

 Lirman, D., Thyberg, T., Herlan, J., Hill, C., Young-Lahiff, C., Schopmeyer, S., Huntington, B., Santos, R., and Drury, C. (2010).
 Propagation of the threatened staghorn coral Acropora cervicornis: methods to minimize the impacts of fragment collection and maximize production.
 Coral Reefs, 29(3), 729-735.
 DOI: 10.1007/s00338-010-0621-6.